Tax FAQ

 It depends.
 When first starting your company… absolutely NOT.
 While S Corps do save you on taxes, if you’re new and not making any money yet, then you don’t have any taxes to pay.
 Plus S Corps come with a lot of admin costs such as a separate S Corp tax return (1120S).
 Plus as the owner, you also need to take a payroll check meaning you’re paying a payroll processing company, plus the payroll taxes and social security taxes.
 And since you need a separate return and balance sheet, you’ll also need to pay a bookkeeper.

 When should you elect to be an S Corp?
 We always recommend when you’re making $100k in profit.
 NOT revenue… but profit.
-That usually is a good enough indicator that you can afford the increased admin costs while the tax savings actually benefit you.
+That usually is a good enough indicator that you can afford the increased admin costs and the tax savings actually benefit you.

 -Should I make Quarterly or Estimated payments?
 What’s the difference?

-Quarterly and Estimated payments are the same thing.
+Quarterly and Estimated Payments are the same thing.
 And whether you should or shouldn’t is a case by case basis.
 For new businesses, we generally recommend skipping the estimated payments so you can keep money in the business.
 Plus if you don’t make any profits then you won’t have taxes to pay anyways.
 The best thing to do is to meet with your tax advisor at least once in the fall for a tax projection to see how you’re trending and what you’re going to owe in taxes.
 And that way, you know in advance and can save, plan, etc.

 -When do I need QuickBooks?
 Or a bookkeeper?